 Dynasty Trusts are not available in all states and are not created equally.
 Nevada attorney, Steve Oshins, produces an annual rankings chart of Dynasty Trust states from across the country.
-South Dakota is, for the 8th consecutive year, ranked as being the top Dynasty Trust state in the nation while Delaware, long considered a top tier trust jurisdiction, is currently in the 8th position.
-Click here for Attorney Steve Oshins’ “8th Annual Dynasty Trust State Rankings Chart” for a more detailed and objective comparison of the Dynasty Trust states.
+South Dakota is, for the 9th consecutive year, ranked as being the top Dynasty Trust state in the nation while Delaware, long considered a top tier trust jurisdiction, is currently in the 7th position.
+Click here for an article with more information, including Attorney Steve Oshins’ “9th Annual Dynasty Trust State Rankings Chart” which offers a more detailed and objective comparison of the Dynasty Trust states.

 Community Property Trusts

 The South Dakota Community Property Special Spousal Trust may be a revocable or irrevocable trust created by one or both spouses with both spouses as beneficiaries to avoid taxation, because it treats the property as community property at the death of the first spouse, applying a 100% step-up in basis at date of death of the first spouse.

 The South Dakota Community Property Special Spousal Trust: